Saltine Cracker Turkey Stuffing Old-Fashioned Thanksgiving

 Instructions

-- Mix all the crackers, celery parsley, and onion together, stir in the eggs and add milk to make a moist mixture.
+- Mix all the crackers, celery parsley, and onion together, stir in the eggs, and add milk to make a moist mixture.

-- Stuff in your Turkey and Bake for the amount of time for the size of your turkey.
+- Stuff in your turkey and bake for the amount of time for the size of your turkey.

 - If you have more stuffing than what fits in the bird or do not want to put this in your bird, you can put this in an oiled baking dish and cook at 350Β° for 40 minutes.
 You may have to add some additional milk to keep the mixture moist before you bake it.
 Always test to make sure the middle is cooked well done).